 - Computer-related systems involved in good manufacturing practices should be validated depending on complexity and criticality.

 - Commercial software openly available in the market should not require the same level of testing.
-If it is not validated at the time of installation, a retrospective approach could be conducted as per available documents.
+If it is not validated at the time of installation, a retrospective approach can be conducted as per available documents.

 - Procedures should be in place for the operation and maintenance of the system.